Salted Caramel Cheesecake with Chocolate Ganache

 She cracks me up!
 She makes us laugh all the time!
 It’s hard to believe that this time next year we will be packing things up to send her away to college, and we will become empty nesters during the school year 🙁 I need to freeze time………quickly!

-Ok, so I suppose you want the recipe, grab your apron and lets go!
+Ok, so I suppose you want the Salted Caramel Cheesecake Recipe, grab your apron and let’s go!

 - 1 Family Size Pkg Oreo cookies, finely processed into crumbs (about 45 cookies)